Post-doctoral Fellow in HIV Prevention Science, 2016. School of Nursing, University of Rochester. Rochester, NY

 B.A. in Cultural Anthropology, 1998.
 Trinity College.
 Hartford, CT

-The overarching goal of Natalie Leblanc's research is to develop new, innovative ways to address health inequities among vulnerable individuals.
+The overarching goal of Dr. Leblanc's research is to develop new, innovative ways to address health inequities among vulnerable individuals.
 Her work, which is strengthened by her 15-year career in public health, has focused on health promotion and disease prevention among neglected populations both in the United States and abroad.
-Recently, Leblanc's research interest is in the area of sexual health, specifically HIV prevention among populations of color and sexual minorities, as well as the influence of healthcare providers and healthcare systems on the health of these populations.
+Recently, Dr. Leblanc's research interest is in the area of sexual health, specifically HIV prevention among populations of color and non-hetero-normative behavior, as well as the influence of healthcare providers and healthcare systems on the health of these populations.

-Leblanc's dissertation explored Couples HIV Testing and Counseling (CHTC), a public health strategy that involves HIV screening of individuals who are or plan to be in a sexual relationship.
-She is particularly interested in interpersonal factors among couples, as well as between patients and providers, that impact HIV prevention and address sexual health.
-In addition, she has studied risk reduction methods among men who have sex with men (MSM) and male couples in order to enhance and tailor services in the United States.
+Dr. Leblanc's dissertation explored health providers perceptions of Couples HIV Testing and Counseling (CHTC), a public health strategy that involves HIV screening of individuals who are or plan to be in a sexual relationship; and health provider approaches to engaging couples into the HIV care continuum.
+She is particularly interested in interpersonal factors among couples, as well as between patients and providers, that influence couple-centered HIV prevention and sexual health.
+In addition, she has studied the context of vulnerability among men of color who have sex with men (MSM) and male couples in order to enhance and tailor services in the United States.

 Post-doctoral Fellow (Tenure –track), University of Rochester, School of Nursing (HIV Prevention Science), Rochester, NY, US.
 2016 - Current